egreen64/coding-challenge/README.md

 ## Helm Chart

 This project also includes a Helm chart for deploying the docker image **egreen6464/coding_challenge:latest**, which is created during the local build, to a k8s cluster.
+The helm chart for this project was create with Helm V3.
 The helm chart can be found in the project's **/helm** directory.

+To deploy the helm chart use the following helm CLI command from a machine where helm is installed:

+    helm install codingchallenge ./helm

 # Have fun and enjoy!